apache/qpid-interop-test/docs/BROKER_SETUP.md

 ## Option 1: Local Artemis Instance (Recommended - Tested ✓)

-This matches the original Jenkins setup and has been verified to work with QIT 2.0.
+This has been verified to work with QIT 2.0.

 ### Prerequisites